Announcing Details for the Spring 2014 Texas Landscape Safari

-The Spring 2013 Texas Landscape Safari will be held April 21 – 24, 2013 in Canyon, Texas deep in the heart of the panhandle!
+The Spring 2014 Texas Landscape Safari will be held April 21 – 24, 2013 in Fort Davis, Texas deep in the heart of West Texas!
 That’s right.
-The Spring 2013 TLS will be moving from the Hill Country to the Texas High Plains & Canyons.
+The Spring 2014 TLS will be moving from the Hill Country to the mountains and deserts of West Texas.

 This is not your usual workshop.
 It’s more like a bunch of friends getting together to share their love of landscape photography and help each other grow as serious amateur photographers.

-It’s a chance to visit and photograph some of the most picturesque spots in the Texas panhandle.
+It’s a chance to visit and photograph some of the most picturesque spots in West Texas.
 It’s also a chance to learn some basic techniques to enhance your landscape photography behind the camera and in the digital darkroom and if you’re not completely satisfied (but exhausted) at the end of the workshop, I’ll gladly refund your money!

 - Price includes instruction only.

 - Open to all levels of experience and all brands of cameras.